cpspacesystems/Utils/README.md

 # Utils
-This is a repository for matlab functions and other utilities used for making aero, mechanical, etc. calculations for CPSS Projects.
+This is a repository for MatLab functions and other utilities used for making aero, mechanical, etc. calculations for CPSS Projects.